sakusumastuti/sakusumastuti.github.io/_pages/about.md

+---
+permalink: /
+title: # "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I am an assistant professor at [BMS-CoDE](https://www.utwente.nl/en/bms/code/), University of Twente.
 Prior to this appointment I was a postdoctoral researcher in human factors at CoDe in collaboration with [ProRail](https://www.prorail.nl/) for [Europe's Rail Joint Undertaking (ERJU)](https://rail-research.europa.eu/)

 I recieved my PhD and M.A. in Quantitative Psychology under [Dr. Richard S. John](https://create.usc.edu/create_teams/richard-john/) in the [Quantitative Methods and Computational Psychology (QMCP)](https://dornsife.usc.edu/psyc/qmcp/) group in the Department of Psychology at University of Southern California, as well as a [B.Sc in Mathematical Statistics](https://www.stat.purdue.edu/news/2014/spring_2014_grads.html) from Purdue University.